stenjo/stryker-mutator-pres/slides.md

 <!--
 Let's analyze a small part of the code of the module production code to see if we can introduce bugs that our tests does not detect.

-This is a small fraction of the production code,
+[click] This is a small fraction of the production code,

-Lets consider only 5-6 lines of the code and start introduce changes.
+[click] Lets consider only 5-6 lines of the code and start introduce changes.

-- The whole if condition might be inadvertently evaluate to false always
-- The first half of the condition might be false
-- Behaviour might change to AND from OR
-- The last half might be false
+[click] - The whole if condition might be inadvertently evaluate to false always [click] - The first half of the condition might be false [click] - Behaviour might change to AND from OR [click] - The last half might be false
-- The whole block might be removed
+[click] - The whole block might be removed
-- The second if condition might be set to true
-- or to false
+[click] - The second if condition might be set to true [click] - or to false
-- or the whole block might be removed.
+[click] - or the whole block might be removed.

 All of these changes are not caught by any of the tests covering the code.
 -->